divanvisagie/nocol/README.md

 ### Install via Homebrew

-If you don't have the tap, add it with:
+If you haven't added the tap yet, do so with:
 ```sh
 brew tap divanvisagie/homebrew-tap
 ```

-Then simply:
+Then, install **nocol** with:
 ```sh
 brew install nocol
 ```